 With the encouragement and support of her masters, she began to advertise for subscribers for her first book of poems, and after finding a lack of support for literature written by an African in America, the Wheatley family turned to London for a publisher.

-Almost simultaneously to her book being published, Phillis travelled back to Boston to tend to her extremely ill mistress Susanna.
+Almost simultaneously with her book being published, Phillis travelled back to Boston to tend to her extremely ill mistress, Susanna.
 Despite gaining her freedom shortly after her return, many members of the Wheatley family died during the late 1780s, including both of her masters.
-While little is known about the latter years of her life, it’s said that she married a free African American named John Peters and that had three children, although they all died during childbirth.
+While little is known about the latter years of her life, it’s said that she married a free African American named John Peters and that they had three children, although they all died during birth.
 In 1784, due to complications with childbirth, Phillis Wheatley died in her early 30s.

 As well as making a big contribution to American Literature, her success helped the cause of the abolition movement.
 Phillis Wheatley’s successes proved that African Americans were equally capable and intelligent human beings.
 She was honoured by many of America’s founding fathers and important societal figures, including George Washington.

 Orphaned aged just three, Frances Harper was raised by her aunt and uncle in Baltimore.
-Her uncle was an outspoken abolitionist who organised a Black literary society and established his own school in 1820 – Watkins Academy for Negro Youth.
-She learned from her uncle about activism and attended his school up to the age of 13 when she was expected to join the workforce.
-She worked as a seamstress and nursemaid for a White family that owned a bookshop, and by 22 she had written her first volume of poetry, Forest Leaves.
+Her uncle was an outspoken abolitionist who organised a Black literary society and established his own school in 1820, Watkins Academy for Negro Youth.
+She learnt from her uncle about activism and attended his school up to the age of 13 when she was expected to join the workforce.
+She worked as a seamstress and nursemaid for a white family that owned a bookshop, and by 22 she had written her first volume of poetry, Forest Leaves.